 Ultimately, cheap content comes with a cost of its own, and it’s measured in the time you’ll spend editing and rewriting the material in order to fit your brand guidelines.
 Generally speaking, the more you pay, the less time you’ll spend on these types of tasks, so be sure to budget for time and money accordingly.

 Back to availability for a moment.
 At a certain price, every writer is available.
-The same as with a full-time hire, if you are able to offer more money and a better working environment, you will be able to lure a writer away from some of their lower-paying clients.
+The same as for a full-time hire.
+If you are able to offer more money and a better working environment, you will be able to lure a writer away from some of their lower-paying clients.

 If you’re looking for a better gauge of what to pay a writer for certain types of content (in certain types of industries), then check out our content creation pricing guide.

 Back in our agency days, whenever we recruited writers, creativity was always one of our top priorities.
 We wanted to know that they could not only deliver what we asked for but that they could contribute content ideas of their own.